empyreanx/godot-state-sync-demo/README.md

-# Godot Networked Physics Demo (Work in Progress)
+# State Synchronization Demo (Work in Progress)

-In light of what I learned since I made the [snapshot interpolation demo](https://github.com/jrimclean/network-demo-tcp.git), I have decided to write a new demo.
-This time I'm using a technique called state synchronization.
+In light of what I've learned since I made the [snapshot interpolation demo](https://github.com/jrimclean/network-demo-tcp.git), I have decided to write a new demo for [Godot](http://www.godotengine.org) illustrating a technique called state synchronization.

 Both the client and the server run the physical simulation.
 State snapshots are sent from the server to the client at an adjustable rate.
 With each update, the physical state on the client is snapped to the new state.